 MEP both engages in and supports research

 MEP-Supported research is thematically aligned with MEP-Directed research, serving to provide a broader scope of resources and knowledge to the District.
 In 2016-2017 and 2017-2018 MEP-Supported work is topically focused on MMSD’s 4K program.
 In 2018-2019, MEP opened its supported work topic to attendance with no age focus.
 Topics for MEP research grants can change from year-to-year, dependent on MEP Directed research topics.
 Two cycles of research grants have been awarded to date—the first in Fall of 2016 and the second in Spring of 2017.
-A third grants cycle will take place in the Spring of 2018.
+A third grants cycle will take place in the Fall of 2018.
 Details of the research questions and designs from each previous grant cohorts are below.
 A full RFP will be posted here and announced on our social media.

 MEP supports independent UW researchers to engage in research in MMSD through research grants, awarded through a competitive grant process.
 Calls for proposals are issued annually in Spring semester.
 All University faculty, research faculty, and graduate students supported by a PI are invited to submit a proposal for funding.
 Grant awards are up to $50,00 and researchers are further supported through MEP with expedited access to MMSD data, schools and additional administrative support.
 Applications are reviewed by the MEP Directors and Steering Committee.